deolipankaj/YOLO-SAM-video/README.md

 # YOLO-SAM-video
-The following code processes a video through YOLOv8 and SAM and saves various information such as binary masks, segmentation outputs, etc., The main intention behind this is not to inference (for real-time purposes), but rather testing your pre-trained model on any video and saving the data for e.g. further or fine tuning.
+The following code processes a video through YOLOv8 and SAM and saves various information such as binary masks, segmentation outputs, etc., The main intention behind this is not for inference (for real-time purposes), but rather testing your pre-trained model on any video and saving the data for e.g. further or fine tuning.

 # Installation